Izanagi

 Izanagi-no-Mikoto (伊邪那岐命/伊弉諾尊), is the creator deity (kami) of both creation and life in Japanese mythology.
 He and his sister-wife Izanami are the last of the seven generations of primordial deities that manifested after the formation of heaven and earth.
-Izanagi and Izanami are held to be the creators of the Japanese archipelago and the progenitors of many deities, which include the sun goddess Amaterasu, the moon deity Tsukuyomi and the storm god Susanoo.
+Izanagi and Izanami are held to be the creators of the Japanese archipelago and the progenitors of many deities, which include the sun goddess Amaterasu, the moon deity Tsukuyomi, and the storm god Susanoo.
+He is a god that can be said to be the beginning of the current Japanese imperial family.